rustyollie/mallet-replication/final_analysis/README.md

 ## List of Figures and Tables

-Below is a comprehensive list of figures and tables as well as their corresponding generating source code:
+Below is a list of figures and tables produced by this analysis, as well as their corresponding generating source code:

 | Figure/Table # | Source Code | Output File (in `data/paper_assets/`) |
 |---------------|---------|-------------|